Pulse code cab signaling: Enhancements for higher speeds

-Trains with the ability to get the 250 Hz codes get upgraded speeds on track sections with speeds greater than 125 mph and on 80 mph high speed turnouts.
-Trains without simply travel at the slower speeds.
-The 270ppm code does break backwards compatibility with the 4-code system, but is only in use around New York Penn Station as part of a high density signaling upgrade.
-The 270ppm code and 60 mph speed were chosen to be compatible with the cab signals installed on the Long Island Rail Road trains that also use Penn Station.
+Trains that can interpret the 250 Hz codes get upgraded speeds on track sections with speeds greater than 125 mph and on 80 mph high speed turnouts, while trains that cannot travel at the slower speeds coded by the legacy system.
+The 270 ppm code does break backwards compatibility with the 4-code system, but is only in use around New York Penn Station as part of a high-density signaling upgrade.
+The 270 ppm code and 60 mph speed were chosen to be compatible with the cab signaling system installed on Long Island Rail Road trains serving Penn Station.

 Cab display unit

 Cab signals are presented to the locomotive by means of a cab signal display unit.
 The earliest CDUs consisted of miniature signals of the type visible along the track, back lit by light bulbs.
 These could be found in both color light and position light varieties depending on the railroad's native signaling system.
 Modern CDUs on passenger trains are often integrated with the speedometer, as cab signals now serve a speed control function.
 On trains equipped with automatic train control functionality failure to properly acknowledge a restrictive cab signal change results in a 'penalty brake application', as does failure to observe the cab signal speed limit.